top of page

 No, participation is entirely voluntary and it is up to you whether you would like you and your child to participate.
 If you do agree to participate, you are free to withdraw from the study at any time, without explanation.
 If you decide not to take part or to withdraw from the study, this will not impact your child’s care or education in any way.

 If you withdraw your child from receiving the intervention, we would still like to know how your child is progressing.
 We will still ask you and your child’s setting to complete questionnaires about your child if you are happy with this.
+If you withdraw from completing questionnaires, your child’s setting will continue to complete questionnaires about your child, and continue to deliver the intervention to them (if allocated to do so), if you are happy with this.

 If you fully withdraw your child from the study, we will not collect any further information about your child and any intervention delivery to your child as part of the study will stop.

-If you would like to withdraw from any part of this study, please contact the research team (using the details at the end of this information sheet) or please contact your child’s setting.
+If you would like to withdraw from any part of this study, please contact the research team (using the details at the end of this information sheet) or your child’s setting.
 If you decide to withdraw at any stage, we will use the information collected so far about you and your child, unless you ask us to remove your data.

 If you would like to speak to us about the study, please contact us at: